DIY Dog Stairs

 Making a Plywood Stair

 The building code requires that floors be built to support a life load of 40 pounds per square foot.
 In one way, that seems even worse.
 But that number is based upon averaging the weight over the entire floor.
-When someone stands on that floor, their feet may be within only one square foot, but in fact, their body weight is being spread out over a much bigger area, due to the materials used and manner of construction of that floor.
+When someone stands on that floor, their feet may be within only one square foot, but their body weight is being spread out over a much bigger area due to the materials used and manner of construction of that floor.

 diy, dog staris, step tread, step riser, step support, riser support